lqhuang/awesome/hacker-life/hacker.md

 - [Windows Admin Center](https://www.microsoft.com/en-us/windows-server/windows-admin-center): Windows Admin Center is your remote management tool for Windows Server running anywhere–physical, virtual, on-premises, in Azure, or in a hosted environment–at no additional cost.
   - Windows alternative for cockpit!
 And it's purely free!
   - https://learn.microsoft.com/en-us/windows-server/manage/windows-admin-center/understand/modernized-gateway
+- [ntdevlabs/tiny11builder](https://github.com/ntdevlabs/tiny11builder): Scripts to build a trimmed-down Windows 11 image.
+- 🌟 [ASCII Diagrams](https://asciidiagrams.github.io/): This web page catalogs ASCII diagrams extracted from four open source code-bases: Chromium, Linux, LLVM, and TensorFlow.
+There are 2156 diagrams in total, of which 504 have been annotated with our design framework.
+- [hello-nav/hello-nav](https://github.com/hello-nav/hello-nav): 🗺 A navigation for developer <https://hello-nav.github.io>

 ### Misc linters / formatters